nathagey/merge-back/README.md

 Makes a PR to merge changes back to a main branch.

 And takes advantage of CODEOWNERS to get approvers.
+Right?